 - In the Spy High books by A.J.
 Butcher, super-wealthy Jerk Jock Ben has only ever dated girls equally as privileged and physically gorgeous as him (which in the first series brings him together with Lori), but ultimately falls in love with Cally, who although kind and loving is a wrong-side-of-the-tracks former delinquent and grew up in comparative poverty.

-- In L. M. Montgomery's The Blue Castle, Valancy's cousin Olive, having had her first fiance died, proceeded to have a romance with a town bad boy, until her family's disapproval led to her dutifully giving him up (with non-family gossips saying he was starting to cool on her), and getting a more suitable fiance.
+- In L. M. Montgomery's The Blue Castle, Valancy's cousin Olive, after her fiancé dies, proceeds to have a romance with a town bad boy, until her family's disapproval leads to her dutifully giving him up (with non-family gossips saying he was starting to cool on her), and finding a more suitable Second Love.

 - In Jane Austen's Sense and Sensibility, Marianne wants to find a man who is as demonstrably passionate about life as she herself is.
 She finds it in Willoughby, but when he turns out to be a callous rake who seduced and abandoned a young woman, leaving her pregnant and dissolute, and then abandons her in favor of marriage to a rich woman, she instead finds her happiness with the older Colonel Brandon - a quiet, serious, well-mannered man who is much less outspoken about his feelings.

 - I Am Not a Serial Killer has another example that's less "not their usual type" and more "wait, they're actually into someone?"
 John is shocked and confused by his genuine interest in and affection for Marci-because he's a diagnosed sociopath.
 As he well knows, rules are meant to be broken.
 He also inverts the "girls you sleep with and girls you marry" variant-Brooke, ends up being a shallow infatuation, and Marci is maybe the only person in the world he really loves.